Actors Courteney Cox Arquette (L), Jennifer Aniston (C) and Matthew Perry are shown in a scene from the NBC series "Friends".

 - IMDb user rating: 8.3

 This British ensemble series turns the stuff of scary movies into comedy gold, as various ghosts bicker amongst themselves inside a haunted estate.
 With plans to turn the property into a luxury hotel, a young living couple come up against the unruly dead.
-CBS debuted a U.S. adaptation in 2021.
+Though the BBC's "Ghosts" ended in December 2023, the U.S. adaptation is still going strong on CBS and was renewed for a fourth season in March 2024.

 #42.
 The Amazing World of Gumball